 Want to learn more?

-If you’re interested in neurology and what it takes to become a neurologist or neurosurgeon, The Apprentice Doctor offers an online neurology program you can start today.
+If you’re interested in neurology and what it takes to become a neurologist or neurosurgeon, The Apprentice Doctor offers a For Future Doctors Course and Kit.
+You can start learning today!
 In addition to fact and theory, the course also provides opportunities to practice some of the skills neurologists, and neurosurgeons perform.
 In essence, you become an apprentice neurologist.
-See: The Apprentice Doctor for more information.

 If you missed any article in our neurology series and would like to go back and catch up, click on the following links: